mxiuwang/git-practice/Scenario_2/Instructions.md

     $ git stage -A
     $ git commit -m "your message"
     ```
-1. Refresh `master-your-name` with the latest changes from Git
+1. Update `master-your-name` with the latest changes from Git
     ```console
     $ git checkout master-your-name
     $ git pull